Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 # Terminology:

+You do not need to study the following terms in detail, but know that they are explained here, as these terms will be used throughout this tutorial.

 ## Asset
 An asset is a code blueprint on how an item can be created and configured from it.
 It consists of two parts:
 - the logic of the asset - like default colors, modules, asset attributes, effects, etc. - created using code